Debate meets Global Awareness...

 Each camper is assigned a different UN member state and is charged with the task of resolving a global issue in a format similar to a meeting of the UN General Assembly.

-Debate Camp's Model United Nations program aims to maximize camper contributions to both the moderated assembly and unmoderated caucus sessions.
+Debate Camp's MUN program aims to maximize camper contributions to both the moderated assembly and unmoderated caucus sessions.
 The forum gives all campers a chance to exercise their advocacy skills and develop a deeper understanding of the important world issues of our time.

 A typical camp week will see both a junior and senior level Model UN session, with topics, scenarios and support material suited to each age group.